 In 2012, I opened up my own law practice in Naples, Florida; where the focus of the practice was divorce, child custody matters, and criminal defense.
 In 2013, I took the Kentucky Bar Exam and became licensed to practice law in the Commonwealth of Kentucky.

 I have developed and implemented cost cutting and time saving procedures in my law practice.
 One of the most important things a business owner can do for their clients and customers is to control the costs of doing business.
-My office is almost 100% paperless.
+My office is 100% paperless.
 I have a client portal system in place where client's can log in to access their files, balances, and calendars 24/7.
 Clients can also send and receive documents through the portal easily and instantly.
 I also have the capability to meet with client's remotely and get work done.
 Being paperless means I can work from anywhere at any time.
 I am innovative and I have a desire to constantly find a better way to do things.
+I even wrote the code for this website.

 I also enjoyed a rewarding experiencing teaching in the criminal justice and legal studies departments at Southwest Florida College for ten terms.
-In my free time, I enjoy kayak fishing for Reds, Trout and Snook; art, music, French wine, and I still remain a fan of the Cincinnati Reds and Bengals.
+In my free time, I enjoy kayak fishing for Red Fish, Trout and Snook; art, music, and I still remain a fan of the Cincinnati Reds and Bengals.
 I have been a Mason for more than 20 years.

 - Family Law